Overview

 Completing the application form

-- List all undergraduate and postgraduate university qualifications obtained
+- List all undergraduate and postgraduate university qualifications obtained.

-- List up to 10 publications and prizes
+- List up to 10 publications and prizes.

-- Development issues at the global, national, and local level
+- Development issues at the global, national, and local level.

-- The outcomes they aim to achieve
+- The outcomes that they aim to achieve

 - The timeframe for their implementation